franco148/dev-ops-notes/kafka/ApacheKafkaSpring.md

 - Edit line ```advertised.listeners=PLAINTEXT://<yourhost>:<port>```
 - Then launch the kafka broker.

+#### Kafka Topics
+- Topic is an Entity in kafka with a name, it generally lives in a kafka broker.
+- Even if the messages are consumed, it will still be there for some 'retention time'

 ##### Partitions, Producers, Consumers and Retention Period in Topic
+- **Partition is where the message lives inside the topic**
+  - Each partition is an ordered, inmutable sequence of records.
+  - Each record is assigned a sequencial number called offset.
+  - Each partition is independent of each other
+  - Ordering is guaranteed only at the partition level.
+  - Partition continuosly grows as new records are produced.
+  - All the records are persisted in a commit log in the file system where Kafka is installed.
+- **Each topic will be created with one or more partitions**

 - The retention period of records in Kafka is configurable
 - The **default retention period** is **7 days**.
 The retention period is specific to topic.
 So in the Cluster each topic can have their own retention period.
 - The retention attribute is available in the server.properties of the apache kafka distribution.